ring-lang/ring/extensions/tutorial/replicatelist/README.md

-Creating Extensions - Tutorial - Filter List Items
+Creating Extensions - Tutorial - Replicate List Items
 =====================================================

-In this extension we learn how to create a C function that filter the list items.
+In this extension we learn how to create a C function that add more items to the list.

-This extension in an update to the (incrementlist) extension in : ring/extensions/tutorial/incrementlist folder
+This extension in an update to the (filterlist) extension in : ring/extensions/tutorial/filterlist folder

 In mylib.c we update the file to add

-	RING_FUNC(ring_filterlist)
+	RING_FUNC(ring_replicatelist)
 	{
 		List *pList;
-		int x;
+		int x,y,nTimes,nSize;
 		// Check Parameters Count
 			if (RING_API_PARACOUNT != 2) {
 				RING_API_ERROR(RING_API_MISS2PARA);